DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, I may receive a commission.

 Retrieve rates on baitcaster reels are faster than spinning reels.
 They also have a lot more line capacity.

 Another real plus with baitcaster reels is that they don’t produce any line twist.
-This is due to the position of the spool, which allows the line to peel off in the same direction as the rod, whereas the line on a spinning reels peels off at a 90-degree angle, which causes the line to twist and loop.
+This is due to the position of the spool, which allows the line to peel off in the same direction as the rod, whereas the line on a spinning reel peels off at a 90-degree angle, which causes the line to twist and loop.

 Baitcaster reels are generally more expensive than spinning reels, and they are more complex to use.
 They have a more quirky design than a spinning reel, and it certainly takes some getting used to